LOW-GROWING EVERGREEN GROUNDCOVER WITH MULTI SEASON INTEREST

 Bearberry is an interesting groundcover found all over the Northern Hemisphere in cool northern and alpine regions.
 It gets its name from the fact that bears enjoy the fruits (plant it at your own risk).
 In the U.S., it is also known as Kinnikinnick, a Delaware Indian word that translates to “mixture”; Bearberry was once mixed with other plants and smoked by several Native American tribes.
 Massachusetts is a special selection of Bearberry raised by horticulturist Bob Ticknor of the University of Oregon.
 Although the plant was developed in the Northwest, the seeds for the project came from Massachusetts.

-Yet another nickname for Bearberry is Manzanita, the name for a whole group of Accents that are mostly native to the West Coast.
+Yet another nickname for Bearberry is Manzanita, the name for a whole group of shrubs that are mostly native to the West Coast.
 Manzanita means “little apple,” a reference to the tiny red fruits that appear in late summer.
 The fruits are edible, but they don’t taste nearly as good as apples.
 They’re pretty to look at anyway!

 Massachusetts Bearberry is particular about its growing conditions, but if you have the right site, it’s easy to grow.
 This sturdy groundcover wants full sun or light shade and acidic, exceedingly well-drained soil.
 Moderately dry, sandy soils are ideal.
 Salt spray doesn’t bother it, making it useful for seaside plantings.
 A dweller of cool-summer areas, Bearberry languishes in the South—high heat and humidity are not its friend.
 Cold winters are no problem, as it’s hardy to -50ºF!
 Massachusetts Bearberry is quite happy in poor (low-nutrient) soil.
-Do not fertilize it.